AppliedBioMath/small-molecule-database/README.md

 The parsed chemical can be imported into the DBMS via the sqlchemy.
 The script is listed as eMolecules_import.ipynb
 3. Query the concatenated databases
+Here is a brief tutorial for query https://www.w3schools.com/sql/sql_join.asp.
 Inside the DBMS (DBeaver recommanded) join the information among the tables
 ```
 select * from <table a> a
 join <table b> b on a.<column> = b.<column>